daveshap/ACE_Framework/README.md

    - Maslow's Hierarchy of Needs
    - OSI model
    - Defense in Depth
-3. **Top-Down Control:** This framework is predicated on a top-down control schema, priviliging the Aspirational Layer above all else.
+2. **Top-Down Control:** This framework is predicated on a top-down control schema, priviliging the Aspirational Layer above all else.
    - This privileges morality, ethics, and mission above all else
    - This prevents "hijacking" of lower layer concerns, such as resource acquisition or self-preservation
    - This stabilizes decisions to orient towards "higher purpose", including self-modification (e.g. the agent will not change itself in such a way as to deviate from its moral and ethical frameworks, or its primary mandate)
-4. **Abstract-to-Concrete:** The subsequent layers go from most abstract and conceptual at the top, to the most concrete and instrumental at the bottom.
+3. **Abstract-to-Concrete:** The subsequent layers go from most abstract and conceptual at the top, to the most concrete and instrumental at the bottom.
    - This prioritizes conceptual, principled thinking at the highest layer.
    - This prevents material concerns from taking priority over principles, mission, and ethics.
    - This is a logical flow that helps agents remain grounded in principles, strategies, and concepts in order to make decisions.
+4. **Cognition-First Model:** The layered architecture and bidirectional buses create integrated cognitive loops that enable extensive internal cognition.
+This prioritizes strategic thinking and ethical deliberation over reactive input-output.
+   - The layered model and communication buses allow information and signals to circulate internally, facilitating reflection and reasoning without requiring immediate external action.
+   - Prioritizing robust internal cognition over reactive input-output promotes imagination, planning, and moral judgment.
+   - Decoupling external behaviors from internal cognitive processes facilitates more strategic plans aligned with ethical principles rather than reactive responses.
+   - An architecture grounded in rich internal cognition is more likely to produce corrigible, beneficial behaviors versus a reactive stimulus-response system.

 # Layer 1: Aspirational Layer